jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       Scheme used to calculate the rate of growth of snow grains.

-      Setting this to 0 invokes the original scheme based on Marshall (1989), with no dependence of the rate of growth of small grains on the temperature.
+      0. Invokes the original scheme based on :ref:`Marshall (1989)<References_snow>`, with no dependence of the rate of growth of small grains on the temperature.

-      Setting it to 1 invokes the scheme for growth of snow grains proposed by Taillandier et al. (2007) for equitemperature metamorphism.
-This is significantly slower than the default scheme at low temperatures.
+      1. Invokes the scheme for growth of snow grains proposed by :ref:`Taillandier et al. (2007)<References_snow>` for equitemperature metamorphism.
+Growth is significantly slower than the default scheme at low temperatures.

    .. nml:member:: i_relayer_opt